 Don’t make the decision Until.
 You.
 Calm.
 Down.

 You’ll thank yourself later.

-4. Seek a Christian counselor.
-I’ve gone to a counselor numerous times over the last 12 years.
+4. Seek a Christian counsellor.
+I’ve gone to a counsellor numerous times over the last 12 years.
 I’m pretty sure it’s why I’m still in ministry and why I’ve got a solid marriage today.
-My counselors have helped me see things I’m blind to, challenged me on issues I’m sure God wanted me to deal with and helped me realize that personal change can bring leadership progress.
+My counsellors have helped me see things I’m blind to, challenged me on issues I’m sure God wanted me to deal with and helped me realize that personal change can bring leadership progress.

 Don’t think of it as an expense.
 Think of it as an investment.
 Your spouse, kids, church and colleagues will be grateful you sought help.

 5. Develop a devotional life that has little to do with work.
 One of the common casualties of serving in the church is your devotional life.
 You get too busy to read your bible.
 Or you ‘cheat’ and make your sermon or lesson prep your devotional time as well.